Battle of Una: Background

 Following the fall of Počitelj on the Neretva River in 1471, the whole land between Cetina and Neretva rivers except the coastline fell into Ottoman hands.
 To prevent further Ottoman expansion, King Matthias Corvinus named Nicholas of Ilok titular King of Bosnia.
 The Kingdom of Bosnia was conquered by the Ottomans in 1463 and their last king Stephen Tomašević was beheaded by Mehmed II.
 Soon Nicholas of Ilok was named Ban of Croatia and Slavonia, making them a single administrative unit.
 His task was to take the parts of Bosnia that were still held by the Ottomans, but he failed to do so.
 Following his death, King Matthias invaded Bosnia and reached Sarajevo, however, his success was temporary.
 In 1482 the Ottomans conquered all the remaining strongholds in Herzegovina.
-That same year Ottoman forces from the Sanjak of Bosnia plundered Carniola, while in 1483 they ravaged the surroundings of Ptuj in Lower Styria.
+That same year Ottoman forces from the Sanjak of Bosnia led by Ajaz-beg plundered Carniola, while in 1483 they ravaged the surroundings of Ptuj in Lower Styria.